mpigsley/nebraska-mushrooms/src/cms/content/articles/manual.md

 <hr>
 <h5 id="form-tags">Form Tags</h5>

 If you're interested in the gilled mushrooms from Indian Cave State Park, simply select the [agaric tag](/location/indian-cave-state-park/?t=agaric).
 More details about forms in the [Key](/articles/key).
+Keep in mind that a single mushroom might represent multiple forms.

  - [Agaric](/location/indian-cave-state-park/?t=agaric)
  - [Bolete](/location/indian-cave-state-park/?t=bolete)